AusDTO/dta-website/_posts/2017-07-26-surveys-and-focus-groups.md

 Both of these approaches give the team valuable insights into how well a service is performing.
 But critically we also learn what we can do to make the service work better for users.

-Of course there are times to use surveys and RCTs --- no research method is in itself inherently bad.
+Of course there are times to use surveys and randomised control trials --- no research method is in itself inherently bad.
 But if you’re in the business of designing government services and making them work better for users (which means better outcomes for government too) then you need to make sure you’re not automatically defaulting to research tools that don’t let you dig as deep as our users deserve.